NanoComp/meep/doc/docs/FAQ.md

 At least 8 pixels per wavelength in the lossless dielectric material with the highest index.
 Resolving the [skin depth of metals](https://en.wikipedia.org/wiki/Skin_effect), which is typically tens of nanometers at optical frequencies, will require a pixel size of comparable dimensions since [subpixel averaging does not apply to dispersive materials](Subpixel_Smoothing.md#what-about-dispersive-materials).

-### What is a good rule of thumb for the PML thickness?

-Around half the wavelength, typically.
-(Note that the boundary condition, metallic or periodic, is essentially irrelevant to the operation of the PML.)
-PML allows inhomogeneous materials like waveguides as long as the materials are only varying in the boundary-*parallel* directions; wave media that are inhomogeneous in the boundary-normal directions (e.g., gratings or other periodic structures, oblique waveguides, etc.) as well as unusual waveguides with backward-wave modes cause PML to break down, in which case one alternative is a thicker non-PML [absorber](Python_User_Interface.md#absorber) as described in [Perfectly Matched Layers](Perfectly_Matched_Layer.md).

 ### What is Meep's frequency-domain solver and how does it work?

 Meep contains a [frequency-domain solver](Python_User_Interface.md#frequency-domain-solver) that directly computes the steady-state fields produced in a geometry in response to a [continuous-wave (CW) source](https://en.wikipedia.org/wiki/Continuous_wave), using an [iterative linear solver](https://en.wikipedia.org/wiki/Iterative_method) instead of time-stepping.
 This is possible because the FDTD timestep can be used to formulate a frequency-domain problem via an iterative linear solver.
 The frequency-domain response can often be determined using many fewer timesteps while exploiting the FDTD code almost without modification.
 For details, see Section 5.3 ("Frequency-domain solver") of [Computer Physics Communications, Vol. 181, pp. 687-702, 2010](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf).